Roundhouse Park: John Street Roundhouse

 The John Street Roundhouse was built for the Canadian Pacific Railway (CPR) in 1929–1931 by Anglin-Norcross to replace the earlier John Street roundhouse built in 1897.
 Trains were so properly maintained at this location that railroaders recognized them by their "John Street polish".
-When diesel-run trains began being used, business slowed at the roundhouse, and the building was last used for its original purpose in 1986.
+After the arrival of diesel locomotives, business slowed at the roundhouse, and the building was last used for its original purpose in 1986.
 The CPR donated the roundhouse to the City of Toronto.

 It is the only remaining roundhouse in downtown Toronto (the CNR Spadina Roundhouse was demolished to make way for construction of the SkyDome).
 One-third of the original structure was dismantled, to allow construction of the Metro Toronto Convention Centre below, then reconstructed (1995) by Hotson Bakker Architects and is now home to Steam Whistle Brewing.
 Renovations to the brewery interior were done by William Hurst Architects.
 The remaining two-thirds was rehabilitated by IBI Group Architects and now house the Toronto Railway Museum and Cineplex's Rec Room entertainment complex.
-The turntable and courtyard, Roundhouse Park with the restored wooden railway buildings was also completed by IBI and has received a number of design awards.
-The SkyWalk retains a direct connection from the Roundhouse Park, to Union Station.
+Roundhouse Park with the restored wooden railway buildings, the turntable and courtyard was also completed by IBI and received design awards.
+The SkyWalk retains a direct connection from Roundhouse Park to Union Station.

 John Street Roundhouse could maintain 32 locomotives at a time.
 32 bay doors make up the inner rounded façade of the building and face the 120 ft turntable.
-This turntable was the largest used by the CPR and was constructed by the Canadian Bridge Company.
+This turntable was the largest on the CPR and was constructed by the Canadian Bridge Company.
 The exterior and interior of the building are mostly composed of brick and glazing.
 Each of the bay doors is of wood construction and can be left open to reveal a floor-to-ceiling glass wall with a regular-sized man door inset.
 Natural light floods the interior space from the curved loft space and all exterior façades.
 Refurbished wooden columns also stand within the interior of the structure.
-The coaling tower and water tank are auxiliary structures still located in the park from the working days of the John Street Roundhouse.
+The coaling tower and water tank are auxiliary structures still in the park from the working days of the John Street Roundhouse.

 The John Street Roundhouse was designated a national historic site of Canada in 1990.

 The roundhouse and associated structures were first protected under Part IV of the Ontario Heritage Act, passed by Toronto City Council on August 12, 1996.
-It was then designated under Part V of the act with by-aw 634-2006 passed on July 27, 2006, as part of the Union Station Heritage Conservation District (encompassing the Park, Union Station and the Royal York Hotel).
+It was then designated under Part V of the act with by-law 634-2006 passed on July 27, 2006, as part of the Union Station Heritage Conservation District (encompassing the park, Union Station and the Royal York Hotel).